-Join Scott Hirsch for an in-depth discussion in this video What you should know before watching this course, part of Mixing a Short Film with Logic Pro.
+Join Scott Hirsch for an in-depth discussion in this video What you should know before watching this course, part of Logic Pro: Mixing a Short Film.

 The audio workflow and pathway from Apple's video software, Final Cut Pro, an Apple's audio software, Logic Pro, has become complex in recent software versions.
 For this reason, it's good to speak briefly about the workflow we show in this course.
 And generally, about getting audio to and from Final Cut Pro and Logic.
 Parts of this course, specifically mention a workflow from Final Cut Pro to Logic Pro and back.
 While this is a widely used workflow, it's no longer available with the release of Final Cut Pro 10.
 In this course, we're showing the latest version of Final Cut that's compatible with Logic Pro, version 7.
 This decision on our part was based on the fact that many professional video editors are still using Final Cut Pro 7, and this workflow.
 We hope in upgrades to come, Apple reintroduces a proper workflow from their newest flagship Final Cut Pro, to their flagship audio software.
 And we can adjust this course to reflect the workflow when it comes.
 Until now, we're sticking at the most commonly used workflow within the Apple software community.